srand/jolt/docs/quickstart.rst

 Tests
 ------

-After implementing he ``e2fsprogs`` task above, the next logical step is to write a few test-cases for the utility programs it builds.
+After implementing the ``e2fsprogs`` task above, the next logical step is to write a few test-cases for the utility programs it builds.
 Luckily, Jolt has integrated test support.